How to Plan a Crochet Ripple and Chevron Blanket

 What Is Ripple and Chevron Crochet and When to Use It

 Ripple and chevron are terms used almost interchangeably in the crochet community, though there is a subtle difference.
 A classic ripple has pointed peaks and rounded valleys, creating a gentle wave effect.
 A chevron tends to be more angular, with sharper peaks and deeper valleys for a strong zigzag look.
-In practice, the construction is nearly identical.
+In practice, the construction is nearly identical, and most patterns labeled either way use the same technique.

 This stitch pattern works beautifully for blankets of all sizes, from baby blankets to king-size bedspreads.
 It also translates well to scarves, bags, and even garments.
 The natural zigzag creates visual interest with a single color, and it becomes spectacular with multiple color changes.
 Ripple blankets are a favorite for baby gifts, temperature blankets, and stash-busting projects because they accommodate color changes so naturally.